MainRo/docker-deepspeech-server/README.md

 This is a dockerfile to serve a [deepspeech server](https://github.com/MainRo/deepspeech-server).

-# Who to use this image
+# How to use this image

     docker build -t deepspeech .
     run -dt --name deepspeech -p 0.0.0.0:8000:8000 -v [host-model-path]:/opt/deepspeech deepspeech